netboxlabs/console-docs/docs/netbox-extensions/diode-client.md

 ### Configure the client

-Set the following environment variable with the `INGESTION_API_KEY` API key from the plugin installation:
+Set the following environment variable with the `DIODE_API_KEY` API key from the plugin installation:

 ```bash
 export DIODE_API_KEY=<API key from Diode plugin installation>